ravazque/vectors/v1/docs/README.md

 Static library implementation of dynamic vectors in C using macros, similar to C++ std::vector.

+- [Usage](https://github.com/ravazque/vectors/blob/main/docs/usage.md) | Expansion of documentation for using the library in other programs.

 ## Supported Types

 - `Vector_int` (std::vector<int>)